kostakarathana/hangman/README.md

 Algorithmic approach: Find a recursive algorithm that just logically removes words after each guess.
 In hangman you are also allowed to see the length of the word, so that instantly removes a large number of words.

+## Log

+- I/O was incredibly slow.

+- Diagnosing with time module